brweber2/octopress/source/_posts/2011-12-03-a-binary-file-viewer.markdown

 (section :KEY_TOKEN_ID,            (FixedLength.
 2))
 ```

 Hmm, it looks like the file starts off with the key token id, which is a fixed length field.
-The field must be two bytes, because we know we're reading two bytes at a time.
+The field must be two bytes, because we know we're reading bytes.

 ``` clojure
 (section :INCLUDES_PRIVATE_KEY,    (EnumeratedValue.
 1 (IncludesPrivateKey.)))